marvin-mangold/S7-PLC_MySql_MariaDB/index.md

     Error:
-    W#16#0010:  Bad IP-Address, IP-Address should be in this format: '192.168.0.1' W#16#0011:  Client capability "CONNECT_ATTRS" is set, but it is not implemented W#16#0012:  SQL error, for further information see instancedatablock.errorPacket.ERROR_MESSAGE W#16#0013:  Client capability "SESSION_TRACK" is set, but it is not implemented W#16#0014:  Client capability "CLIENT_CACHE_METADATA" is set, but it is not implemented W#16#0015:  Client capability "CLIENT_EXTENDED_TYPE_INFO" is set, but it is not implemented W#16#0016:  Input "server" wrong, 1 = Mysql / 2 = MariaDB W#16#0017:  The user you want to login to sql Server is set up to authenticate with "caching_sha2_password", change this to "mysql_native_password", or create a new user for connecting to plc by typing following into your server commandline:
+    W#16#0010:  Bad IP-Address, IP-Address should be in this format: '192.168.0.1' W#16#0011:  Client capability "CONNECT_ATTRS" is set, but it is not implemented W#16#0012:  SQL error, for further information see errorPacket.ERROR_MESSAGE W#16#0013:  Client capability "SESSION_TRACK" is set, but it is not implemented W#16#0014:  Client capability "CLIENT_CACHE_METADATA" is set, but it is not implemented W#16#0015:  Client capability "CLIENT_EXTENDED_TYPE_INFO" is set, but it is not implemented W#16#0016:  Input "server" wrong, 1 = Mysql / 2 = MariaDB W#16#0017:  The user you want to login to sql Server is set up to authenticate with "caching_sha2_password",
+                change this to "mysql_native_password", or create a new user for connecting to plc by typing following into your server commandline:
                 1. CREATE USER 'your_new_username'@'%';